yajneshshetty/Data-Analysis/Sentiment Analysis/Product Analysis/E-Commerce Sentiment Analysis/STEPS_LIBRARIES.md

 6. **Displaying Results**:
    - You displayed the contents of `fp_pos.csv` and `fp_neg.csv` to verify the separation of product names based on sentiment.

 This sequence of steps demonstrates how you processed the IMDb dataset to train a sentiment classifier and then applied the same classifier to analyze product reviews from Flipkart.
 Let me know if you need further clarification or assistance with anything else!

+Below is a description of the libraries used in the project:

+1. **Pandas**:
+   - Pandas is a powerful data manipulation and analysis library for Python.
+   - It provides data structures like DataFrames and Series, which are efficient for handling structured data.
+   - Pandas is widely used for tasks such as data cleaning, transformation, and analysis.

+2. **NLTK (Natural Language Toolkit)**:
+   - NLTK is a leading platform for building Python programs to work with human language data.
+   - It provides easy-to-use interfaces to over 50 corpora and lexical resources, such as WordNet.
+   - NLTK includes various modules for tasks like tokenization, stemming, tagging, parsing, and classification.
+   - It's widely used in natural language processing (NLP) tasks, including sentiment analysis, named entity recognition, and text classification.

+3. **Matplotlib**:
+   - Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
+   - It provides a MATLAB-like interface for generating plots, graphs, histograms, and other visualizations.
+   - Matplotlib is highly customizable, allowing users to create publication-quality figures with ease.
+   - It's widely used in data analysis, scientific research, and data visualization projects.

+4. **NumPy**:
+   - NumPy is a fundamental package for scientific computing in Python.
+   - It provides support for large, multi-dimensional arrays and matrices, along with a collection of mathematical functions to operate on these arrays.
+   - NumPy arrays are more efficient than Python lists for numerical computations and are extensively used in numerical and scientific computing tasks.

+These libraries collectively provide a robust foundation for performing data analysis, natural language processing, and visualization tasks in Python.
+They are widely adopted by data scientists, researchers, and developers for various applications in data science, machine learning, and beyond.